 Hi!
-I’m in my (hopefully) final year at UBC, majoring in Integrated Science.
-I am studying human biology and psychology, with a keen interest in the inter-relatedness of physical and mental health.
+I just graduated from UBC, majoring in Integrated Science.
+I studied human biology and psychology, with a keen interest in the inter-relatedness of physical and mental health.

-Outside of school and work, you can find me going for outdoor adventures, eating yummy food, being weird, attempting to include some art in my life, volunteering as a first responder, eating more yummy food, watching Grey’s Anatomy, chilling with some close friends, drinking tea… and yes, eating even more yummy food
+Outside of volunteering and work, you can find me going for outdoor adventures, eating yummy food, being weird, attempting to include some art in my life, writing, spinning, eating more yummy food, watching Grey’s Anatomy, chilling with some close friends, drinking tea… and yes, eating even more yummy food 🙂

 Natasha – Co-founder & Facilitator